The heartland ‘hood may be famous for all the wrong reasons, but it’s also home to lovely green spaces, amazing eats and fun activities.

 Sungei Khatib Bongsu, starts at Yishun Avenue 6 around the corner from Yishun Park

 As the only natural hot spring in Singapore, this outdoor gem is truly one of a kind.
 Gone are its dingy days, though.
 Thanks to a recent revamp, the place is bigger and better than before, with a floral walk leading up to the cafe and cascading pool.
 Here’s where you can dip your toes into the steaming water, try your best to soft-boil an egg or sit in the shade to give yourself a nice foot bath.
 Best of all, it’s free and open daily for family fun.

-Sembawang Hot Spring Park, located along Gambas Avenue
+Sembawang Hot Spring Park, located along Gambas Avenue, Singapore 756952

 Formerly an old rubber estate, this little spot of greenery features tropical fruit trees and family-friendly hangouts like playgrounds, fitness corners, an amphitheatre and multi-purpose courts.
 To spend some time with nature, walk across the grounds and see if you can identify the rambutan, jackfruit, coconut or star fruit trees.

 Yishun Park, located within the boundaries of Yishun Avenue 4, Yishun Central, Yishun Avenue 11 and Yishun Ring Road